College of Medicine MD Curriculum

 DIRECTOR: Michele Knox, Ph.D.; Michele.knox@utoledo.edu; Phone: 419-383-3919

 GENERAL DESCRIPTION: First-year or second-year students learn about child advocacy and child maltreatment and its consequences, as well as professional responses to child maltreatment.
 All students receive an orientation at the beginning of the elective and attend didactic presentations to learn and discuss a variety of topics concerning child advocacy.
-Students also meet with faculty for small group case discussions.
+Students also meet with faculty for small group case discussion.
 The total requirements are follows:

 1. 1 hour meeting every other week, during which faculty and related professionals present relevant topics, view documentaries, andfacilitate discussion.